MA-TTP/TempAdmin-Account/README.md

 # TempAdmin
-Temp Admin does just what you think.
+TempAdmin does just what you think.
 It creates a temporary admin account, so doing multiple admin tasks just got easier and secure.

 Features:
 1. Quick.
 The process takes just 5-10 sec